Legal Separation Agreement

 - Uncontested Divorces

-We draft legal separation agreements for couples who are, for the most part, in agreement.
-We are not lawyers, we do not give legal advice, nor do we mediate complex issues.
+We draft legal separation agreements for couples who are willing to work together.
 Our goal is to help you:

-- obtain a low-cost, friendly, legal separation agreement;
+- obtain an inexpensive and friendly legal separation agreement;

 - reduce the burden of usual legal practices that are adversarial, complicated and costly; and

 - still provide you with the benefit of receiving legal advice from your lawyer.

 Here are the general procedures we typically follow:

 - We discuss what you and your spouse agree to concerning: